Attendance Awareness Month: 11 Quick Tips to Address Chronic Absence

 September is back-to-school time, and all educators are hard at work brainstorming ways to make this school year successful.
 But before any of that hard work in the classroom can pay off, there is one critically important prerequisite to consider—actually getting students to attend class (whether in person or online).
 That’s why September has been designated National Attendance Awareness Month: to get the word out and help educators and parents make school a place that students want to be.

-As we enter a new academic year, the primary concern for many is simply normalizing the school year after pandemic disruptions.
-There is still tremendous upheaval due to COVID-19, and a plethora of reasons why a student might be absent from class as a result.
+As we enter a new academic year, the primary concern for many is simply normalizing the school calendar after years of disruption.
+The continue to be after-effects of the pandemic resulting in many reasons why a student might be absent from class.
 In some cases, absences simply cannot be avoided, but by being aware of the importance of attendance and working to help student who do miss class catch up where possible, educators can help to minimize the impact of chronic absenteeism.

 It’s not currently known how disruptions caused by the pandemic impacted chronic absenteeism rates among students, but some early data shows that chronic absence is likely to have dramatically increased, potentially doubling in size from one out of six to one out of three students.
 According to the national nonprofit initiative Attendance Works, half of the students who miss two to four days of school in September end up missing nearly a month (25 days) of school in total throughout the year.
 Those missed days quickly translate into missed academic opportunities.
 Here are some more data points about school absence that might surprise you: